makersacademy/takeaway-challenge/README.md

 - Improving object struction.
 - Improving test.
 # To Do
-- Integrate Twillo API to the application.
+- Integrate Twillo API into the application.
 - Create a friendly user interface.

 # Test Coverage